-What preparation will there be before my child or young person joins you?

-- Parent/carers are invited to a meeting at the school and are provided with a range of information to support them in enabling their child to settle into the school routine. - The SENCo meets with all new parents of pupils and any agencies already involved who are known to have SEND to allow concerns to be raised and solutions to any perceived challenges to be located prior to entry. - If pupils are transferring from another school, the previous school records will be requested immediately and a meeting will be set up with parents to identify and reduce any concerns.

-How will he or she be prepared to move onto the next stage?

-- When moving to a class within the school information will be passed on to the new class teacher IN ADVANCE and in all cases, a planning meeting will take place with the new teacher. - If your child would be helped by a book to support them understand moving on then it will be made for them. - If your child would be helped by visiting their new classroom and teacher then this will be arranged for them.
+- What preparation will there be before my child or young person joins you? - Parent/carers are invited to a meeting at the school and are provided with a range of information to support them in enabling their child to settle into the school routine. - The SENDCO meets with all new parents of pupils and any agencies already involved who are known to have SEND to allow concerns to be raised and solutions to any perceived challenges to be located prior to entry. - If pupils are transferring from another school, the previous school records will be requested immediately and a meeting will be set up with parents to identify and reduce any concerns. - How will he or she be prepared to move onto the next stage? - When moving to a class within the school information will be passed on to the new class teacher IN ADVANCE and in all cases, a planning meeting will take place with the new teacher. - If your child would be helped by a book to support them understand moving on then it will be made for them. - If your child would be helped by visiting their new classroom and teacher then this will be arranged for them. - The transition programme in place for pupils in Y4 provides a number of opportunities for pupils and parents to meet staff in the new school.
+These opportunities are further enhanced for pupils with SEN by arranging additional visits. - How can we as parents be prepared to help move onto the next stage? - The annual review in Y4 for pupils with a statement of educational need or an Education, Health and Care plan begins the process where parents are supported to make decisions regarding high school choice.